 “Abraham’s Sacrifice,” Ensign or Liahona, January 1980

-“The Church’s Unpaid Clergy,” LDS Newsroom
+“The Church’s Unpaid Clergy,” Newsroom

 “Sacrifice,” Lesson Helps for Teaching Children